-Liability insurance will be required by the district for use of College facilities if, in the opinion of the College, such insurance is necessary.
-A certificate of insurance shall declare East Central College to be held harmless in the event of bodily injury or property damage and must show ECC as an additional insured to their general liability policy.
-ECC will not be liable for any loss or damage to personal property or personal injury resulting from use of College facilities by outside organizations.
+Liability insurance will be required for use of College facilities.
+A certificate of insurance shall declare East Central College to be held harmless in the event of bodily injury or property damage and must show ECC as an additional insured to the renter's general liability policy.
+The College may waive the insurance requirement for one-time meeting requests using a single room.
+ECC will not be liable for any loss or damage to personal property or personal injury resulting from use of College facilities or grounds by outside organizations.